-ROC PRED BY DEPVAR (CASEVALUE)
+ROC PRED BY DEPVAR (CASEVALUE) /PLOT=CURVE(REFERENCE) /CRITERIA=CUTOFF(INCLUDE) TESTPOS(LARGE) DISTRIBUTION(FREE) CI(95) /MISSING=EXCLUDE.

-/PLOT=CURVE(REFERENCE)

-/CRITERIA=CUTOFF(INCLUDE) TESTPOS(LARGE) DISTRIBUTION(FREE) CI(95)

-/MISSING=EXCLUDE.

-/SAVE=PRED Generate a new variable containing the predicted probabilities

-PRED Name of the variable containing the predicted probabilities

-(CASEVALUE) The value of the dependent variable that signifies a "case"
+DEPVAR Name of the dependent variable.
+INDEPVARS List the names of the independent variables. /SAVE=PRED Generate a new variable containing the predicted probabilities PRED Name of the variable containing the predicted probabilities (CASEVALUE) The value of the dependent variable that signifies a "case"